How We Use Spatial Relationships in GIS

 Spatial Joins and Geographic Relationships

 A spatial join is a powerful tool in the GIS world.
-It allows data to be connected or joined together, by sharing layers with the same attributes based on location.
-In GIS, the spatial join can be achieved through different spatial relationships.
+It allows you to connect or join data together, by sharing layers with the same attributes based on location.
+In GIS, you can achieve the spatial join through different spatial relationships.

 |Spatial Join Type||Description|